USS Acadia: 1987–1994

-The Acadia arrived off the coast of Mogadishu the first week of December 1993.
-Upon arrival, one of their crew members from the Boats and Cranes division of the Deck Department was knocked overboard while lowering the ship's stairwell.
-The waters were known to be shark-infested as fisheries and meat processors frequently dumped their byproducts in the ocean.
-Fortunately, SN Muhammad was rescued quickly with the launching of a small boat and rescue swimmers stationed aboard.
+Acadia arrived off Mogadishu during the first week of December 1993.
+Upon arrival, a seaman from the Boats and Cranes Division of the Deck Department was knocked overboard while lowering the ship's stairwell.
+The waters were known to be shark-infested as fishing vessels and fish factory ships frequently dumped their byproducts in the ocean.
+Fortunately, the seaman was rescued quickly by rescue swimmers and a small boat Acadia launched.

-Acadia delivered overdue medical, dental, supply, and repair services to the Marines and Navy Sailors that were present in Mogadishu by conducting boat runs operated by the Boats and Cranes division.
-Many of these service members had been without running water for days or weeks and obviously worn from their mission efforts.
-To brighten the spirits of fellow soldiers and sailors, the ship created a choir to perform for Christmas adding comical flare by rewording the Twelve Days of Christmas to reflect their time underway and presence in Mogadishu.
-The ship remained present offering support until 30 December 1993 when it got underway for the Straits of Oman and the UAE where she remained in support of submarines and Navy ships for three weeks.
-Her final voyage home involved working ports in Hong Kong for a second time, Sasebo Japan, Yokosuka Japan, Guam, and Pearl Harbor Hawaii before returning home to San Diego, CA mid-April 1994.

-The ship and crew had earned The Joint Forces Armed Expeditionary Medal upon its return, and a bronze star on her Southwest Asia Service Medal.
+Acadia delivered overdue medical, dental, supply, and repair services to United States Marine Corps and U.S. Navy personnel that in Mogadishu by conducting boat runs operated by the Boats and Cranes Division.
+Many of the U.S. personnel ashore had been without running water for days or weeks and obviously were worn out by their duties ashore.
+To brighten the spirits of U.S. personnel ashore, Acadia′ crew created a choir to perform for Christmas, adding comical flare by rewording the "Twelve Days of Christmas" to reflect their time underway and presence in Mogadishu.
+The ship continued to support personnel at Mogadishu until 30 December 1993, when she got underway for the Strait of Oman and the United Arab Emirates, where she operated in support of U.S. Navy surface ships and submarines for three weeks.
+Her final voyage home involved calls at Hong Kong; Sasebo and Yokosuka, Japan; Guam; and Pearl Harbor, Hawaii, before arriving a San Diego in mid-April 1994.
+After their return, Acadia and her crew received the Joint Forces Armed Expeditionary Medal and a bronze star on their Southwest Asia Service Medal.

 Decommissioning and fate

 On 16 December 1994, Acadia was decommissioned and laid up at the Naval Inactive Ship Maintenance Facility (NISMF), Pearl Harbor, Hawaii.
-She was struck from the Naval Register on 13 December 2007 and sunk as a target off Guam on 19–20 September 2010.
-The sinking of Acadia was part of a day-long bombardment of ordnance delivered from naval aircraft and ships during exercise Valiant Shield.
+She was struck from the Naval Register on 13 December 2007 and used as a target off Guam as part of a day-long bombardment of ordnance delivered from naval aircraft and ships during exercise Valiant Shield on 19–20 September 2010.
+She sank on 20 September 2010.